tristin/akka-sdk/samples/java-valueentity-shopping-cart/README.md

 mvn compile exec:java
 ```

-This command will start your Kalix service and a companion Kalix Runtime as configured in [docker-compose.yml](./docker-compose.yml) file.
+This command will start your Kalix service and a companion Kalix Runtime.

 ## Exercising the service

-With both the Kalix Runtime and your service running, once you have defined endpoints they should be available at `http://localhost:9000`.
+With your Kalix service running, once you have defined endpoints they should be available at `http://localhost:9000`.

 Send a request to the controller:
 ```shell